2023.2128.9

 Objective

-The eight pilot communities – Rustavi, Telavi, Keda, Akhaltsikhe, Khashuri, Kharagauli, Dusheti and Ozurgeti – plan and implement their financial budgets in a more results-oriented, gender-sensitive and democratic manner.
+The eight pilot municipalities plan and implement their financial budgets in a more results-oriented, gender-sensitive and democratic manner.

 Approach

-At the municipal level, the project is promoting a culture of decision-making that is more results-oriented, gender-sensitive and democratic.
-In addition, it is sharing experiences and proven practices from the pilot communities with Georgia's central government through regular meetings, consultations and studies so that good practices can be implemented more broadly.
-This in turn is supporting the process of financial decentralisation, which is part of Georgia's current efforts at decentralisation reform.
+At the municipal level, the project is promoting a culture of decision-making that is more results-oriented, participatory, gender-sensitive and democratic.
+Experiences and good practices from the pilot municipalities are shared with Georgia's central government through regular meetings, consultations and studies so that good practices can be scaled up.
+This in turn is promoting the process of financial decentralisation.